google/gnxi/oc_config_validate/CONTRIBUTING.md

  * Lint your code using `pylama`
  * Analyze your code using `pytype`

-To make things a bit easier, there is the `lint.sh` script that helps you with this.
+> To make things a bit easier, there is the `lint.sh` script that helps you with this.

+### Unit Tests

+For your Python code, write relevant Unit tests, using the `unittest` library.

+Place your testing code in `py_tests/test_*.py` and run the tests with `python3 -m unittest discover py_tests`.

 ## Updating the `oc_config_validate` PyPi package